malcolmchanna/House-Prices-Advanced-Regression-Techniques/README.md

-<h1>House Prices: Advanced Regression Techniques</h1>
+<h1>Real Estate Price Prediction</h1>

 <h2>Project Overview</h2>
-<p>Welcome to the House Prices prediction project!
-The main aim of this project is to predict house prices based on various features using advanced regression techniques.
+<p>Welcome to the Real Estate Price Prediction project!
+The main aim of this project is to predict Real Estate Price  based on various features using advanced regression techniques.
 The project is divided into three exciting phases: Data Analysis, Feature Engineering, and Feature Selection.</p>

 <h2> Dataset</h2>
 <p>The dataset for this project can be downloaded from the Kaggle competition: <a href="https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data">House Prices: Advanced Regression Techniques</a>.</p>